matesar/allops-project-lifecycle-automation/flows/flows_info.md

      - `varError` is updated indicating in which stage the error occurred.
      - Details are logged (for example in a logs list or in the project item itself).
      - Optionally, an alert email can be sent to the Engineering / IT team.
+---

+# 2️⃣ CPX Closure Automation (Governance Layer)

+This flow enforces reporting consistency and eFTE logic.

+## Trigger

+- Trigger: **When an item is modified**
+- Runs on AR / PE / Master lists.

+## Logic

+### Case 1 – Status becomes "Done" or "Closed"

+→ Automatically sets: CPX Complexity = "All (CPX Closure)"

+### Case 2 – Status changes from "Done/Closed" back to "In progress"

+→ Automatically sets: CPX Complexity = "Low"

+### Any other status transition

+→ No modification is applied.

+This ensures:
+- Correct reporting behavior.
+- Proper eFTE calculation alignment.
+- Controlled lifecycle governance.

+---

+# 3️⃣ CPX Warning – 110% Budget Rule (Financial Control Layer)

+This flow implements automated budget monitoring.

+## Trigger

+- Trigger: **When an item is created or modified**
+- Evaluates committed amounts (COMM).

+## Calculation Logic

+Total committed is calculated dynamically as:

+- Committed till PFY
+- COMMPFY P1–P12
+- COMMCFY P1–P12

+All values are summed using `coalesce()` to prevent null errors.

+## Rule

+If: Total Committed > 110% of Approved Budget

+Then:

+- Sends a structured HTML alert email to the PM.
+- Highlights:
+  - Absolute overcommit value.
+  - Percentage deviation.
+- Suggests:
+  - Reviewing open POs/contracts.
+  - Initiating fund extension if required.

+## Anti-duplication logic

+Optional logic can be implemented to:
+- Avoid repeated alerts.
+- Send notification only when crossing the 110% threshold.

+---

+# Architecture Summary

+The solution operates in three layers:

+1. **Provisioning Layer**
+   - Project creation
+   - Folder generation
+   - Teams integration

+2. **Governance Layer**
+   - Status-based complexity enforcement
+   - Reporting integrity

+3. **Financial Control Layer**
+   - Budget monitoring
+   - Threshold alerting
+   - Risk prevention

+Together, these flows transform ALLOPS from a provisioning tool into a structured CapEx governance framework.